 In June 2020, the CFPB issued for comment a proposed new definition of QM (the "New QM Definition") that would replace the 43% debt-to-income ratio limit from the current definition of a QM (the "Current QM Definition") with a new pricing-based loan definition such that QM status would be determined based on a loan's price in relation to the Average Prime Offer Rate ("APOR").
-As part of a separate proposed rule, the CFPB also has proposed that the expiration of the QM Patch be extended until the earlier of the finalization of a new QM definition or when the GSEs exit conservatorship.
+In addition, on August 18, 2020, the CFPB issued a new proposal to create a new category of QMs (Seasoned QMs) for first-lien, fixed-rate loans that meet certain performance requirements over a 36-month seasoning period and are held in the lender's portfolio until the end of the seasoning period.
+The comment periods for these proposals have concluded, and we understand the CFPB is currently considering these comments in finalizing the New QM Definition.
 For more information regarding the CFPB's proposed New QM Definition and the risks it may present for us, see "Item 1A.
-Risk Factors -A decrease in the volume of mortgage originations could result in fewer opportunities for us to write new mortgage insurance business and conduct our Real Estate business."
+Risk Factors-A decrease in the volume of mortgage originations could result in fewer opportunities for us to write new mortgage insurance business and conduct our Real Estate business."

 Enterprise Regulatory Capital Framework (ECF).
 As part of its priority to recapitalize the GSEs, the FHFA is seeking to finalize capital requirements for the GSEs.
 In May 2020, the FHFA issued for comment a re-proposed ECF for the GSEs, which among other things, would: (i) significantly increase the capital requirements of the GSEs; (ii) decrease the capital credit provided to the GSEs by credit risk transfer transactions; and (iii) reduce the overall capital relief extended to the GSEs for loans with private mortgage insurance.
+The comment period for the re-proposed ECF concluded on August 31, 2020, and we understand the FHFA is currently reviewing these comments and considering proposed changes to the re-proposed ECF.
 We believe the FHFA is committed to finalizing the ECF in the near term, although the ultimate form and timing of the final rule is uncertain.
 If and when the ECF is finalized, we anticipate that the GSEs will seek to amend the PMIERs financial requirements to align with the final form of the ECF.
-For more information regarding the ECF and its potential impact on our business, see "Item 1.A Risk Factors-Changes in the charters, business practices, or role of the GSEs in the U.S. housing market generally, could significantly impact our businesses."
+For more information regarding the ECF and its potential impact on our business, see "Item 1A.
+Risk Factors-Changes in the charters, business practices, or role of the GSEs in the U.S. housing market generally, could significantly impact our businesses."